ConduitIO/conduit/docs/design-documents/20241024-conduit-cli.md

 #### Description

-- This command will initialize a Conduit working environment.
+- This command will initialize a Conduit working environment creating the `conduit.yaml` configuration file, and the three directories: processors, pipelines, and connectors.
 - It does not require having conduit running.
 - It won't require flags or arguments.
 - Additional flags could be provided to specify the path.